Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Alpenhof Murnau*

-The Alpenhof Murnau is the only five-star hotel in the village and is situated not far from the Murnauer Moos in a quiet location with a view of the Alps.
-Anyone looking for relaxation, superior comfort and a spacious spa area is in good hands here.
-The location is particularly suitable for guests who appreciate nature and tranquillity and would rather use Murnau as a starting point for walks and excursions.
+The Alpenhof is the town’s only five-star hotel and is located near the Murnauer Moos in a quiet setting with views toward the Alps.
+If you are looking for relaxation, upscale comfort, and a spacious spa area, this is an excellent choice.
+Its location is particularly suitable if you want to use Murnau as a base for nature walks and excursions.

 Hotel Post Murnau garni*